 On this page:

-What is recreational water?
+What are the recreational values of water?

-Healthy waterways and catchments support the wellbeing of all Victorians.
-Benefits include improved health and wellbeing, opportunities for social interaction and a meaningful connection with place and the environment.
 Recreation around waterways also provides opportunities for tourism, which is an important part of our economy.
 Tourism brings people from across Victoria, Australia and the world to our waterways and businesses.

 Victoria’s waterways and their surrounding landscapes are used for many leisure and recreational activities.
 Popular activities include: